codex-academy/SortAndSearch/pages/nodes_and_pointers.md

 **Try this:**

-* Loop through all the nodes in `fruitList` and print out the fruit name
+* Loop through all the nodes in `fruitList` and print out the fruit name;
-    * how do you know you are at the last Node in the list
+    * how do you know you are at the last Node in the list?
-* Swap the first Node with the second Node in `fruitList`
+* Swap the first Node with the second Node in `fruitList`;
-* Swap the first Node with the last Node in `fruitList`
+* Swap the first Node with the last Node in `fruitList`;
-* Compare the values in each Node with the next Node and swap the node around if the first Node's values is bigger than the next Node's value.
+* Compare the values in each Node with the next Node and swap the node around if the first Node's value is bigger than the next Node's value.

 ## Linked Lists

-As you can see without using JavaScript's list object it is possible to create a list of fruits.
+As you can see, it's possible to create a list of fruits without using JavaScript's list object.

-The list of `Nodes` are very basic and cumbersome to work with, but using a `Node` object we can create a chain of nodes that reference each other.
+The list of `Nodes` is very basic and cumbersome to work with, but using a `Node` object we can create a chain of nodes that reference each other.

 Such a list of Nodes is called a Linked List.
-Each Node is linked to the next Node with the last Node in the list not linked to anything.
-As a result one can traverse a Linked List by starting at the root Node, getting the value of the Node and the next Node it is referencing too, until you reach the end of the list where the next Node of a given Node is null.
+Each Node is linked to the next Node.
+The last Node in the list not linked to anything.
+As a result, you can traverse a Linked List by:

 One also get `doubly Linked List` where list `Nodes` can point to both the next and the previous `Node` in the chain.
 This makes your Linked List data structure more flexible and easier to navigate.